-Summary: In a corporate environment you often want to install software silently, with no input from the user.
+Summary: In a corporate environment you often want to install or uninstall software silently, with no input from the user.

-The must be the full filename of the certificate text file (a text file containing your program certificate, including the —BEGIN and —END lines).
+The <cert filename> must be the full filename of the certificate text file (a text file containing your program certificate, including the ---BEGIN and ---END lines).
 If this filename contains spaces, make sure you enclose it in quotation marks.

-The is a sequence of letters and numbers which you can find at the top of the certificate file.
+The <registration code> is a sequence of letters and numbers which you can find at the top of the certificate file.

 Note: This command only works if dopus.exe is not already running.
 If the command causes an Opus window to open instead, check that dopus.exe isn't already running in the background (e.g. from previous testing of your install script) and exit it if it is.

 "C:\Program Files\GPSoftware\Directory Opus\dopus.exe" /cert "dopus_cert.txt" /regcode AAAAA-BBBBB-CCCCC-DDDD /norun

 (The reg-code in that command is one character shorter than a real one.
 This is because the forum is configured to censor anything which looks like a real reg-code, to stop people pasting theirs in public messages.)

 If you also wish to import an Opus configuration as part of your install script then you can easily do so in one of two ways.

 The Opus preferences, toolbars, etc. are all stored in files to make it easy for you to copy them.